Islamgarh, Pakistan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and D. Be careful to find the necessary type.
-The majority of adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and D. Be careful to get the necessary type.
+Many adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most countries.

 A portable power bank, like this one